-Term I "Tasters"
+Term 1 "Tasters"

 There are 13 Option Subjects offered in Years 9 and 10.
-Students choose four Option Subjects to try for a short time in the first term of Year 9.
-Year 9 students choose four of these to experience for a block in Term 1, then select two to continue with for the remainder of the year.
+Students choose four Option Subjects to try for a short time in the first term of Year 9, then select two to continue with for the remainder of Year 9 and through Year 10.